 You need permission to put scaffolding or temporary scaffold towers on the road, footway or grass verge.

-We require 5 working days' notice to process an application.
-If a licence is required urgently, we can arrange permission within 5 days for an extra charge.
+If you require your licence urgently, we can arrange permission within 5 days for an extra charge.

 Scaffolding licence additional requirements

-- £120 for 28 days
+- £120.00 for 28 days

-- £60 for an additional 1 to 28 days
+- £60.00 for an additional 1 to 28 days

-- an additional £37 if 5 days' notice is not given (£157 for the first 28 days in total)
+- an additional £37.00 if 5 days' notice is not given (£157.00 for the first 28 days in total)

 We invoice the scaffolding company for all costs incurred.

-'Tacit consent' doesn't apply to this application, therefore we must process your application before premission can be granted:
+'Tacit consent' doesn't apply to this application, therefore we must process your application before premission can be granted.

-- you cannot assume permission will be given
+- you can't assume permission will be given